avatarfreak/pgt-exercise-tracker/README.md

   - **Mongodb Atlas**
 - Style
   - **Bulma css**

-This project is built from scratch and powered by webpack4 and babel for modern js.

 I would like to acknowledge, this project is totally based on **@beaucarnes** tutorial.
 Below is the link to video tutorial and to the articles.